-- If you are a church in the Bristol area, consider speaking to Dave to find out more about the Bristol Churches Football League and forming a team.
-Contact Dave at firstname.lastname@example.org.
+- If you are a church in the Bristol area, consider contacting Rob King (League Secretary) to find out more about the Bristol Churches Football League and forming a team.
+Contact Rob at: firstname.lastname@example.org.

 - If you don’t have enough players for your own team, think about joining with neighbouring congregations to put a team together.